eamayo/get-and-clean-data-proj/README.md

       }
 ```

-* loads activity_labels.txt into a data frame with two variables - `activity_label_code` and  `activity_label_name1.
+* loads activity_labels.txt into a data frame with two variables - `activity_label_code` and  `activity_label_name`.
 This data frame will be used to map activity labels to human readable format.

 ```R
       label_names <- read.table(